Farm Household Allowance business income reconciliation

 CANBERRA BC ACT 2610

-Step 3: We will reconcile your business income against your estimated business income
+Step 3: We'll reconcile your actual business income against your estimated business income

-You can continue to receive Farm Household Allowance while repaying a debt.
+You can still get Farm Household Allowance while repaying a debt.

-You can ask for a review of a decision about your payments if you do not agree.
+You can ask for a review of a decision.